Taking sides in Syria is hard choice for Israel

 But with Prime Minister Benjamin Netanyahu presiding over a new, right-leaning coalition and the Israeli military stretched by keeping vigil over several fronts - including Islamist-ruled Egypt - the message has been far from uniform.

-Netanyahu may have contributed to this by framing Iran and its nuclear programme as Israel's overriding regional concern, bolstering the case for removing Tehran's ally Assad.
+Netanyahu may have contributed to this by framing Iran and its nuclear program as Israel's overriding regional concern, bolstering the case for removing Tehran's ally Assad.

 When an Israeli intelligence analyst said last week that Assad's forces had used chemical weapons, both the Netanyahu government and its foreign allies were blindsided, according to officials.